rackerlabs/support-how-to/content/cloud-backup/troubleshoot-cloud-backup-on-linux-servers.md

 product_url: cloud-backup
 ---

+**Note:** See [Cloud backup troubleshooting on Windows&reg;](/how-to/cloud-backup-basic-troubleshooting-on-windows-2008-servers) if your server is running a Windows operating system.

 This article assists with issues that customers are experiencing when Cloud Backup issues are caused by the backup agent being disconnected on the Linux&reg; instance, including the following problems: